wp-plugins/link-checker/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.0.0 =
+*Release Date - 20th September, 2015*

+* Do only transfer the results once at the end of the scan and not at each status update request.
+	* The status update interval was due to this change reduced to one second again.
+* Better interface messages for use with updated API.
+* Display number of already checked links.
+* Check if the backend service is up and running at the start of a link check.

 = 1.0.0-rc.1 =
 *Release Date - 17th September, 2015*